bguest/blog/pi_on_rails.md

         wpa-psk "password"
 ```

+if it doesn't loook similar, see this article https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

 ### J. Install Software: Ruby, RubyGems, Javascript, Thin, Nginx, PostgreSQL, Redis

 Note: You can install ruby using rvm, but I don't recommend it as its kind of overkill